silentoplayz/Droste-Effect-Image-Creator/README.md

-# Dostre Effect Image Creator
+# Droste Effect Image Creator
-Transform ordinary images into extraordinary works of art with the mesmerizing Dostre Effect using this Python script.
+Transform ordinary images into extraordinary works of art with the mesmerizing Droste Effect using this Python script.
 The script applies a recursive mirror effect to a selected image, producing a unique and captivating visual pattern.
 It systematically reduces the image size in each iteration and overlays these smaller versions onto the original, creating a concentric, mirrored design.
 Customize parameters like the shrink factor and maximum iterations for varied artistic expressions.
 The script even allows you to generate a timelapse video of the transformation process, complete with reverse playback for a seamless looping effect.
 Ideal for artists and programmers alike, this script is a simple yet powerful way to explore new dimensions in image processing.

 ## Prerequisites
 Before using this script, please ensure you have the following installed: